StarsoftAnalysis/interaxi/README.md

 Run the plot in preview mode -- the pen will not move, but the estimated time will be reported.
 This will also create an output file if you have set an output file name.
 ### `quit` | `Ctrl-C` | `Ctrl-D`
-Leave `adrepl`.
+Leave `interaxi`.
 The current configuration will not be saved automatically.
 ### `random_start <y/n>`
 Turn the random start feature on or off.
 ### `ratedown|pen_rate_lower <1-100>`